logo

 How to Become a Teacher in San Jose

-The largest school district in San Jose is the San Jose Unified School District (SJUSD), which covers most public schools within the city and educates over 32,000 students across 41 schools.1 To become a public school teacher in this city, you will need to obtain a bachelor’s degree and teacher preparation program and apply for teaching certification through the California Commission on Teacher Credentialing.
+The largest school district in San Jose is the San Jose Unified School District (SJUSD), which covers most public schools within the city and educates over 32,000 students across 41 schools.1 To become a public school teacher in this city, you will need to obtain a bachelor’s degree and teacher preparation program and apply for teaching certification through the California Commission on Teacher Credentialing (CTC).
 Private and charter school requirements may vary, so be sure to review our private and charter schools in San Jose section for more information.
 Continue reading to learn more about careers as a teacher in San Jose.

 San Jose Teacher Certification Requirements